IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 Open a browser and navigate to [http://localhost:8080/](http://localhost:8080/) in order to verify that the build was successful.
 ![Edit build_all_mkdocs.sh](img/edit_build_6.png)

-If the new lab has not yet been added to the `index.md` in the `toplevel` page, then navigate directly to the new lab [http://localhost:8080/monitor_live_demo_asset](http://localhost:8080/monitor_live_demo_asset) in order to verify that your changes look as expected.
+The new lab has not yet been added to the `index.md` in the `toplevel` page, so you need to navigate directly to the new lab, e.g. [http://localhost:8080/monitor_live_demo_asset](http://localhost:8080/monitor_live_demo_asset) in order to verify that your changes look as expected.
 ![Edit build_all_mkdocs.sh](img/edit_build_7.png)

 !!! tip